elysemontano/elyse-lecture-notes/cat-tinder/backend/api-endpoints.md

     cat = Cat.first

     # Assure that the created cat has the correct attributes
-    expect(cat.name).to eq 'Mosey'
+    expect(cat.name).to eq 'Tobey'
     expect(new_cat.age).to eq 5
-    expect(new_cat.enjoys).to eq 'showing up in odd places randomly' end end
+    expect(new_cat.enjoys).to eq 'snuggles and teasing dogs' end end
 ```